-Otherwise, press the DISPLAY button briefly to return you to the initial screen, and briefly press the FAST button to save the current values.

-To abort the whole process, press and hold the PWR button to turn the transceiver off.
+Otherwise, press the DISPLAY button briefly to return you to the initial screen, and briefly press the FAST/VFAST button to save the current values.
+You will be prompted to save the current values.
+If you press either the FILTER or the PWR button the save operation will be cancelled, and the previous settings restored.
+A brief press of the MODE button will save the current settings.